GeNeHetX/CellAtlasPDAC/README.md

 ## Inputs

+The script requires specific input files.
+Paths to these files should be specified directly within the script:
 - **RNA Matrix**: Path to a RNA matrix of a dataset, e.g., `/cellstatesappli/RNAmatrix.tsv`.
 - **Sample Separator**: Character that separates sample identifiers in the column names of the RNA matrix (e.g., `_`, `-`)
 - **Sample Position**: Position of the sample identifier in the column name (e.g., 0 for `sample1_cellbarcode1` if the separator is `_`).